gatsbyjs/gatsby/packages/gatsby-page-utils/README.md

 #### ignorePath

 Determines if path should be ignored regarding of a ignore pattern passed as parameter.
-It returns true if the passed path should be ignored otherwise it returns false.
+It returns `true` if the passed path should be ignored otherwise it returns `false`.

 | property | description                       | type    |
 | -------- | --------------------------------- | ------- |